-Be-A-Wrangler Outpost-The Risin' W Corral runs an exciting outpost ride up to the site of Finbar's family homestead.
-It begins late afternoon with a long, meandering ride up, a BBQ dinner & a sunset ride back to the Corral for a night of Wrangler fun & a sleepover in the barn or under the stars.
+Be-A-Wrangler Outpost-Start out on a late afternoon, long, meandering ride up to the Back Country Corral, a BBQ dinner & a sunset ride back to the Corral for a night of Wrangler fun & a sleepover in the barn or under the stars.
 In the morning, help feed the herd then head back to Camp in time for breakfast with your troop.
 Bring all personal gear with you to the barn.
 For Youth only.
 Cost is \$60.